apisearch-io/php-client/README.md

 > This is useful when working with maps.
 Maps are usually presented in a square
 > visualization mode, so when the final user scrolls, having these two
-> coordinates (top-left, bottom-right) we can look the products we want to show
+> coordinates (top-left, bottom-right) we can look the items we want to show

 ##### Filter by location, given a finite set of coordinates (polygon)

 You can build your own polygon having a set of coordinates.
-These coordinates will draw a polygon, and all products inside the are of this polygon will be considered as valid result.
+These coordinates will draw a polygon, and all items inside the are of this polygon will be considered as valid result.

 All coordinates must be Coordinate instances.